School-age play: why it’s important for emotional development

 - Go to a park or open space for outdoor play like running, tumbling or hitting a ball around.
 Kicking a ball really hard is great for releasing tension.

 - Read stories that feature characters who are going through emotions that your child is also feeling.
-This can really help your child understand new emotions.
+This can help your child understand new emotions.